Phyllis Gotlieb

 Phyllis Fay Gotlieb (née Bloom; May 25, 1926 – July 14, 2009) was a Canadian science fiction novelist and poet.

 Biography

 Born of Jewish heritage in Toronto, Gotlieb graduated from the University of Toronto with degrees in literature in 1948 (BA) and 1950 (MA).

-In 1961, Gotlieb published the pamphlet Who Knows One, a collection of poems.
-Her first novel, the science-fiction tale Sunburst, was published in 1964.
+In 1961, John Robert Colombo's Hawkshead Press published Gotlieb's first collection of poems, the pamphlet Who Knows One Her first novel, the science-fiction tale Sunburst, was published in 1964.
 Gotlieb won the Prix Aurora Award for Best Novel in 1982 for her novel A Judgement of Dragons.
 The Sunburst Award is named for her first novel.

-Her husband was Calvin Gotlieb (1921–2016), a computer-science professor; they lived in Toronto, Ontario.
+Her husband was Calvin Gotlieb (1921–2016), a computer-science professor who lived in Toronto, Ontario.